maxdata/basic-components/docs/content/docs/introduction.md

 ## Key Features

+- **Modern Stack**: Combines JinjaX for components, Alpine.js for reactivity, and htmx for dynamic updates
 - **Server-First**: Built specifically for Python web frameworks (FastAPI, Django, Flask)
-- **Modern Stack**: Combines JinjaX for components, Alpine.js for reactivity, and htmx for dynamic updates
-- **Zero Dependencies**: Copy only the components you need - no package to install
 - **Customizable**: Every component is yours to modify and extend
+- **Minimal Dependencies**: Copy only the components you need - no package to install.
+You'll need to set up Tailwind CSS and include Alpine.js, htmx, and JinjaX in your project.
+- **Accessibility**: Maintains the accessibility features of shadcn/ui
 - **Light and Dark**: Built-in theming support with light and dark modes
-- **Accessibility**: Maintains the accessibility features of shadcn/ui

 ## Not a Traditional Component Library